Today's Top Gainer

 STATE OF THE COMPANYS AFFAIRS, OPERATIONS AND FUTURE PROSPECTS

-During the financial year 2017-18, the total revenue of the Company was Rs.
-1220.03 Crores as compared to total revenue of Rs.
-1186.96 Crores (as per IND-AS) during the previous financial year, thus resulting a marginal growth over previous year.
-Profit before tax for the year under review was Rs.
-0.57 Crore as against loss of Rs.
-3.79 Crore (as per IND-AS), in the previous financial year.
+During the financial year 2018-19, the total revenue of the Company was Rs.
+1004.43 Crores as compared to total revenue of Rs.
+1220.03 Crores during the previous financial year 2017-18, thus resulting in a de-growth over previous year.
+However, Profit before tax for the year under review was Rs.
+5.15 Crore as against Rs.
+0.57 Crore for the previous financial year.

-Due to cost rationalization, the Company has taken many consolidation activities in the recent past.
-The management has also realigned its focus in new areas.
-As stated earlier, demand from 2W manufacturers was subdued.
-The management is working on to increase its customer base & product portfolio for Indian Railways, passenger car manufacturers and CV manufacturers.
-Recently, the Board has, in principle, approved capacity expansion for Indian Railways.
+The management in recent past has realigned its focus on non-two wheeler business areas.
+The management is continuously working on to increase its customer base & product portfolio for Indian Railways, passenger car manufacturers and Commercial Vehicle manufacturers.
+Recently, the Board has, approved setting up of two manufacturing units in Uttar Pradesh to cater to Commercial Vehicle Customer and Indian Railways.

 For further details, Shareholders may refer to Management Discussion and Analysis and Corporate Governance Report that forms part of this Report.